clafrance/project_suite_machine_learning/README.md

 1. Run python create_model.py to create ML model.

-2. Run python app.py to renderthe website.
+2. Run python app.py to render the website.
 Go to your local host to access the page.

 3. Upload csv file, please use input1/2/3 in the git directory, as formatting is important.